Experimental COVID-19 vaccine is put to its biggest test

 The biggest test yet of an experimental COVID-19 vaccine got underway Monday with the first of some 30,000 Americans rolling up their sleeves to receive shots created by the U.S. government as part of the all-out global race to stop the outbreak.

-Final-stage testing of the vaccine, developed by the National Institutes of Health and Moderna Inc., began with volunteers at various U.S. sites given either a real shot or a dummy without being told which.
+Final-stage testing of the vaccine, developed by the National Institutes of Health and Moderna Inc., began with volunteers at numerous sites around the U.S. given either a real dose or a dummy without being told which.

+“I’m excited to be part of something like this.
+This is huge,” said Melissa Harting, a nurse who received an injection in Binghamton, New York.
+Especially with family members in front-line jobs that could expose them to the virus, she added, “doing our part to eradicate it is very important to me.”

 It will be months before results trickle in, and there is no guarantee the vaccine will ultimately work against the scourge that has killed about 650,000 people around the world, including almost 150,000 in the U.S.

+“We’ve been sitting on the sidelines passively attempting to wear our masks and social distance and not go out when it’s not necessary.
+This is the first step of becoming active against this,” researcher Dr. Frank Eder said at the trial site in Binghamton.
+“There’s really no other way to get past this.”

-As if to underline how high the stakes are, there were more setbacks in efforts to contain the virus.
+As if to underline how high the stakes are, there were more setbacks in efforts to contain the coronavirus.

-In Washington, the White House disclosed that national security adviser Robert O’Brien has the coronavirus — the highest-ranking U.S. official to test positive so far.
+In Washington, the Trump administration disclosed that national security adviser Robert O’Brien has the virus — the highest-ranking U.S. official to test positive so far.
+The White House said he has mild symptoms and “has been self-isolating and working from a secure location off site.”

 The move to restart the national pastime ran into trouble just five days into the long-delayed season: Two major league baseball games scheduled for Monday night were called off as the Miami Marlins coped with an outbreak — the Marlins’ home opener against the Baltimore Orioles, and the New York Yankees’ game in Philadelphia, where the Marlins used the clubhouse over the weekend.